-Head-to-head trial of two diabetes drugs yields mixed resultsNovember 6th, 2012 in Diabetes /
+Head-to-head trial of two diabetes drugs yields mixed resultsNovember 6, 2012 in Medicine & Health / Diabetes

 A direct, head-to-head comparison of two of the newer treatments available for type 2 diabetes yielded mixed results.

 The 26-week, multicenter DURATION-6 clinical trial found that daily injections of liraglutide (Victoza) were slightly more effective than weekly injections of exenatide (Bydureon) in lowering blood sugar and promoting weight loss in patients with type 2 diabetes.
 However, the patients taking exenatide suffered fewer negative side effects such as nausea, diarrhea and vomiting.

 "Both of these agents are very exciting diabetes products and really good blood sugar-lowering drugs," said John B. Buse, MD, PhD, first author of the study, division chief of endocrinology and metabolism in the University of North Carolina School of Medicine, director of the UNC Diabetes Care Center and a a PI Extender of the UNC NIH Clinical and Translational Science Awards (CTSA).